membraneframework/membrane_demo/webrtc_authentication/README.md

 psql -d postgres
 ```

+and then in the psql console:

 ```
 \du
 ```

-and change `username` in `config/config.exs` to the name of the user you have in table.
+Change `username` in `config/config.exs` to the name of the user you have in table.

 Then, create a database for the application: